Call For Speakers

 We are looking for:

-- Fifty minute conference sessions (plan for 45 minutes speaking time, to allow for questions)
+- One hour conference sessions and Keynotes (plan for 50 minutes speaking time, to allow for questions)

-- Pre & Post Conference Workshops (3 hours or 6 hours)
+- Pre-conference seminars/workshops (3 hours or 6 hours)

 Please submit your abstract directly on our website using the submission form.
 You may submit more than one abstract.